CMDB: The Complete Guide to Configuration Management Databases

 Ultimately, the CMDB is evolving from a simple book of records into the central, intelligent hub of IT operations.
 It's becoming the reliable source of truth that powers automation and more proactive service delivery.

 The future of CMDBs is intelligent, proactive, and connected to business goals.
 Salesforce Agentforce IT Service makes this a reality.
-It turns your CMDB into a self-updating, agent-powered system.
+It turns your CMDB into a self-updating, agent-powered database.
 It tracks changes in real time, flags risks, and suggests next steps.
 So, what are you waiting for?
 Take the next step and turn your CMDB into an asset that helps you make faster decisions and deliver better service.

 The primary purpose is to provide visibility into your IT environment, enabling faster incident resolution, better change management, and informed decision-making.
 It helps teams understand how components connect and what impact changes or failures might have.